- As low as $252/Night

 About this space

-This charmingly refreshed 2BR 2BA in Arcadian Dunes is everything you're looking for to host your family vacation on the beach!
-Just steps from Shore Drive, you'll savor a short walk before your toes hit the sand.
+This attractively refreshed 2BR 2BA in Arcadian Dunes is everything you're looking for to host your family vacation on the beach!
+Just steps from Shore Drive, you'll appreciate a short walk before your toes hit the sand.
 The Arcadian Dunes community features 2 pools, tennis courts, playground, sitting garden, horseshoes, and the famed Harry the Hats, the neighborhood restaurant with a full bar equipped with pool tables and outdoor dining.
-You'll stay here once, fall in adore and come back every summer!
+You'll stay here once, fall in appreciate and come back every summer!

 The space